agatawoz/bhtom-scripts/README.md

    Each file is processed individually:
    - The script checks whether any astronomical objects are detected in the image [`stars_detection.py`].
    - The photometric filter is extracted from the filename [`filter.py`].
+   - If the object name from the `.fits` file differs from the name used on BHTOM, it is mapped to the correct version [`stars_detection.py`].
    - A log entry is created, including a timestamp, object name, filename and detection status [`logs.py`].

 3. **Uploading to BHTOM**